photogabble/website/posts/2022-01-11-if-dos-game-dev-is-a-rabbit-hole-then-call-me-alice.md

 featured: true
 ---

 The title for this article was first written in January 2021 soon after a week long deep dive into vintage computing and retro coding.
-The fact that I didn't begin writing the body of this article until December 2021 speaks volumes about how hectic 2021 was and how little of what I had aspired to complete in January got done.
+The fact that I didn't begin writing the body of this article until December 2021 speaks volumes about how hectic 2021 was and how little of what I had aspired to complete in January of that year got done.

 ## Seeking Thinking Sand